‘Dragon Ball Super: Broly’ Spoilers: Is Broly Stronger Than Beerus, Son Goku, And Vegeta?

 In a Twitter post by Todd Blankenship, a reliable source of Dragon Ball information, The Saikyo Jump editorial office reportedly warned their readers that the enemy Son Goku and his friend will be going to face in Dragon Ball Super: Broly is the strongest and added that those people who strongly believe Son Goku can easily win may lose confidence.
 After that, they asked a question that left fans wondering if Broly is stronger than Universe 7’s God of Destruction Beerus.

 As of now, it is still early to say if Broly is one of the mortals who is stronger than a God of Destruction.
 However, with the way he fights Son Goku and Vegeta in their Super Saiyan Blue form and Frieza in his Golden form, it is easy to speculate that Broly has also attained a power comparable to the gods.
-Michael Hein of Comicbook speculated that Broly could be the Super Saiyan God Beerus’ dreamed about in the start of Dragon Ball Super.
+Michael Hein of Comic Book speculated that Broly could be the Super Saiyan God Beerus’ dreamed about in the start of Dragon Ball Super.
 Though nothing is confirmed, the upcoming movie will surely answer lots of questions and mysteries in the world of Dragon Ball.